-The multiculturalism of the Polish and Ukrainian border areas, the existence of folk traditions, folk crafts and material resources of cultural heritage and unique natural values make up a great tourist potential, unique in the scale of both countries.
-Polish-Ukrainian borderland constitutes an environmentally and culturally coherent area.
-In the Ukrainian part of the Programme, 1/3 of all country's tourist facilities are located.
-For Poland, only 13% of tourist facilities are located in the Programme area.
+The multiculturalism of the Polish and Ukrainian border areas, the existence of folk traditions, crafts and other sources of cultural heritage and the unique natural qualities of the borderland make up a great tourist potential, unique in the scale of both countries.
+The Polish-Ukrainian borderland constitutes an environmentally and culturally coherent area.
+One in three of all Ukrainian tourist facilities are located in the Programme area.
+On the other hand, in Poland, only 13% of tourist facilities are located in the Programme area.
 The crucial challenge here is that the economic importance of tourism in the Programme area is much lower than globally in each of the countries and current share of tourism in the GDP in the Programme area remains low.

-In terms of the general trends of tourism development in Poland, positive phenomena can be observed in Poland, where the number of tourist facilities and the number of tourists have increased or remained stable in recent years.
+In terms of the general trends of tourism development in Poland, positive phenomena can be observed in Poland, where the number of tourist facilities and the number of tourists have increased or remained stable prior to the war.
 For Ukraine (according to the State Agency for Tourism Development of Ukraine), more than four million foreign tourists visited that country in 2021.
 This is almost 26% more than in 2020.
 The share of tourism in Ukraine's GDP in 2021 was estimated at 2%.
 Ukraine reached the growth in tourism, despite COVID-19 and Russian occupation of Crimea and some territories in the Eastern part of Ukraine.
-The Russian full-scale invasion started in February 2022 naturally has stopped any kind of touristic movement from the outside and within Ukraine.
+The Russian full-scale invasion started in February 2022 naturally has stopped any kind of touristic movement from the outside Ukraine and reduced tourist traffic within Ukraine.
 The same applies to the Ukrainian part of the Programme area.

-Concluding, tourism should be an important element of the Programme area economy.
+Concluding, tourism can be an important element of the Programme area economy.
 However, tourist infrastructure is still underdeveloped in many parts of the area and require significant support to attract visitors.
-Furthermore, among consequences of the Russian military aggression against Ukraine are damages in the tourist infrastructure and natural/historic heritage objects/sites - those directly destroyed during the war and those which, due to the war, cannot be protected as required to keep them in the proper conditions.
+Besides, the attractivity of the tourism sector in Ukraine is strongly impacted by the ongoing Russian aggression against Ukraine.